andyferris/Dictionaries.jl/README.md

  "a" ⇒ #undef
 ```

 The behaviour is the same if `dict` is an `AbstractIndices` - you always get a dictionary with settable/mutable elements.
+Preserving the indices using `similar` and setting the values provides a huge performance advantage compared to iteratively constructing a new dictionary via insertion (see the bottom of this README).

 On the other hand, values can be initialized with the `fill(value, dict)` function.